-The majority of North American homeowners are doing everything possible to keep their families warm this winter.
-However, there is a consideration that many overlook — the warmer your air, the drier it is.
+Many North American homeowners are doing everything they possibly can to keep their families warm this winter.
+However, there is a point that many overlook — the warmer your air, the drier it is.

-The ideal humidity range for your home and your health is 35-50%.
+The recommended humidity range for your home and your health is 35-50%.
 Throughout the winter, your furnace often strips the air of moisture during the heating process, which can cause the air inside your home to feel exceedingly dry.
 The best way to have a more energy-efficient and comfortable home during the winter is to control your indoor humidity.

-Air that is too dry can also affect the finishes and furnishings in your home, specifically those made from wood, causing them to shrink, warp, and crack.
+Air that is too dry can also affect the finishes and furnishings in your home, especially those made from wood, causing them to shrink, warp, and crack.
 Low humidity could also have a negative effect on paper products, such as photos, posters, and books, making them more brittle.